-Hopped on a Thai tuk-tuk for a about 5 minutes drive from The Golden Mount to Wat Pho (also spelled Wat Po).
+Hopped on a Thai tuk-tuk for about a 5-minute drive from The Golden Mount to Wat Pho (also spelled Wat Po).
 The temple was absolutely packed with tourists during the day.
-Opening hour is 8:00-17:00 pm and the ticket was 100 BT for 2018 price.
-Wat Pho is known as the oldest and biggest temple in Bangkok with its beautifully designed, the sparkling decorations from Chinese ceramic on every chedi (Stupas).
+Opening hour is 8:00-17:00 pm and the ticket was 100 BT for the 2018 price.
+Wat Pho is known as the oldest and biggest temple in Bangkok with its beautifully designed, sparkling decorations from Chinese ceramic on every chedi (Stupas).
 There were just too many locals and tourists queuing to get inside the temple.
 It might take a little while for the visit.

 Grand Palace (Phra Borom Maha Ratcha Wang)

-There so many taxies and tuk-tuk waiting outside Wat Pho, don’t get on it, the Palace might look a little bit far but it’s just right next to each other.
+There are so many taxis and tuk-tuks waiting outside Wat Pho, don’t get on it, the Palace might look a little bit far but it’s just right next to each other.
 It only takes about five minutes to walk from Wat Pho.
 Make sure you wear long pants and cover the top.

 Khao San Road

-Walking from the Grand Palace to Khao San Road took around twenty minutes but you come for adventures and exploring.
-It looks a bit quiet during the day time and comes alive in the evening.
-This area is known as backpackers street, for the budget traveler, it has so many cheapest accommodations and travel deals in Bangkok.
+Walking from the Grand Palace to Khao San Road took around twenty minutes but you come for adventures and exploring, so why not.
+It looks a bit quiet during the daytime and comes alive in the evening.
+This area is known as backpackers street, for the budget traveler, it has so many cheapest accommodations, food and travel deals in Bangkok.

 Let’s go for a Ride

 Joining the bicycle tour (Bangkok Night Life Tour) is one of the best ways to explore Bangkok city.
 The tour starts at 6 pm and will be finished by 10 pm.
-We took small trails and alley straight to the riverfront which we got the best experienced local life living along the way.
+Ride on small trails and alleys straight to the riverfront where you get the best experience of local life living along the way.

-Our last stop was at Wat Pho (Temple of the reclining buddha).
+The last stop was at Wat Pho (Temple of the reclining buddha).
 It is officially named Wat Phra Chettuphon Vimolmangklararm.
-We have visited so many unknown places, the hidden gem, the incredible experience with local life living, and an absolutely beautiful history telling by the tour guide.
+The tour has shown me so many unknown places – the hidden gem, the incredible experience with local life living, and an absolutely beautiful history told by the tour guide.

 Go Explore Beyond the City

 Bangkok Canal Boat & Bike Tour is another way to see the outside of the city of Bangkok.
-The tour starts10 am and finished in the late afternoon.
-Visited the local market, shops along the way, and only cycling through the narrow paths by the local houses.
-Having a short break in the cafe with a tasty cake, wonderful drink, and a lovely owner.
-Thanusingha Bakery House, the Portuguese Cake Bakery, how they use the ordinary traditional Portuguese style to bake a delicious cake and not too many tourists know this place, it’s the hidden gem.
+The tour starts at 10 and finished in the late afternoon.
+Visited the local market, and shops along the way, and only cycled through the narrow paths by the local houses.
+Having a short break in the cafe with a tasty cake, a wonderful drink, and a lovely owner.
+Thanusingha Bakery House, the Portuguese Cake Bakery, to know how they use the ordinary traditional Portuguese style to bake a delicious cake not too many tourists know this place, it’s a hidden gem.
 Map

 Wat Kampangbangjak Banglongloung

-There are two pagodas name exactly the same, told by the tour guide.
-Only this place that lines up with restaurants comes with balconies facing the Canal, watching the boat tour, feeding river fish, and enjoy a lovely meal.
-Map and while waiting for the meal, I bought lots of fish’s food and feed them.
-It was nearly 3 pm that we have to jumped on the boat ride along the Canal.
+There are two pagodas named exactly the same – told by the tour guide.
+Only this place that lines up with restaurants comes with balconies facing the Canal, watching the boat tour, feeding river fish, and enjoying a lovely meal – while waiting for the meal, I bought lots of fish food and feed them.
+It was nearly 3 pm so everyone on the tour has to be on the boat and ride back along the Canal.
 Surprisingly, we got to see giant lizards sleeping just right outside of the backyard of the house and even nearby the bushes.
-The boat riding was fun, watching local people living by the river, the wild fish, lizards and we finally get back to the city for short cycling to end the tour.
+The boat riding was fun, watching local people living by the river, the fish, and the lizards – and we finally get back to the city for a short cycle to end the tour.

 Night Market at Asiatique Riverfront

-Bangkok has so many night market, each of them is very gorgeous and alive.
+Bangkok has so many night markets, and each of them is very gorgeous and alive.
 I chose this market because it’s the closest one where I was staying.
-It has the largest open mall, restaurant all over the place and a huge playground, notably, it has a massive dock facing the Chao Phraya River.
-I had a lovely barbecue of Thai food, sat close by the dock.
-I would recommend getting a taxi during the night time, much more convenient and safe.
+It has the largest open mall, restaurants all over the place and a huge playground, notably, it has a massive dock facing the Chao Phraya River.
+I had a lovely barbecue of Thai food and sat close to the dock.
+I would recommend getting a taxi during the nighttime, much more convenient and safe.